TPettijohn/BL3SaveGameBackerUpper/README.md

 TO DO: Give it a basic GUI || Build menu to select which save game to restore || Optimize Code

+NOTE: For this script to run correctly in these early phases of development, you may have to open a separate Powershell window as Administrator, and run the following:

+Set-ExecutionPolicy Unrestricted

+...And then try running this script again.